mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 >
 > where $T$ is thermodynamic temperature (item 5-1) and $T_0 = 273,15\:K$

-Celsius temperature is an exceptional quantity in the ISQ as it uses specific SI units in its definition.
+_Celsius temperature_ is an exceptional quantity in the ISQ as it uses specific SI units in its definition.
 This breaks the direction of dependencies between systems of quantities and units and imposes significant implementation issues.

 As [@MP-UNITS] implementation clearly distinguishes between systems of quantities and units and assumes that the latter directly depends on the former, this quantity definition does not enforce any units or offsets.
-It is defined as just a more specialized quantity of the kind of thermodynamic temperature.
+It is defined as just a more specialized quantity of the kind of _thermodynamic temperature_.
 We have added the Celsius temperature quantity type for completeness and to gain more experience with it.
 Still, maybe a good decision would be to skip it in the standardization process not to confuse users.